SciML/DiffEqCallbacks.jl/README.md

 ## StepsizeLimiter

-The stepsize limiter lets you define a function `dtFE(t,u)` which changes the allowed maximal stepsize throughout the computation.
+The stepsize limiter lets you define a function `dtFE(u,p,t)` which changes the allowed maximal stepsize throughout the computation.
 The constructor is:

 ```julia